Read more about

 The strength of currency of a country reflects the economic well-being of the nation.
 The stronger the currency, the more valuable it is, and higher is the purchasing power of the citizens of the country.
 Often, one of the ways of measuring this strength is by comparing it with a stronger and more stable currency of a developed nation.
 The US dollar is used in most cases for such comparisons.
 Below is a list of the world's weakest currencies.

 10. Egyptian Pound

-Egypt uses the Egyptian pound as its official currency which is abbreviated as EGP in the money markets.
+Egypt uses the Egyptian pound as its official currency which is abbreviated as EGP.
 The Egyptian pound is also used as the official currency in the Gaza Strip.
-The Egyptian pound is made up of 100 subunits known as piastres.
+This currency is made up of 100 subunits known as piastres.
 The Egyptian pound was introduced to the economy in 1834 as a replacement of the piastre.
-However, civil unrest, fluctuating oil prices, and poor economic decisions have seen the Egyptian pound erode in value with the biggest decline in value been seen between 1990 and 2010.
+However, civil unrest, fluctuating oil prices, and poor economic decisions have seen the Egyptian pound erode in value with the biggest decline seen between 1990 and 2010.
 By 2016, one US Dollar was exchanging for 18 Egyptian pounds.